urosmiha/Simple_File_Transfer_Protocol/README.md

 # Simple_File_Transfer_Protocol
 RFC 913 - Simple File Transfer Protocol

-# TO DO:
-- MXT message
-- Fix directory path for RETR and STOR commands
-- Make Server and Clinet able to read \n characters
-- Comment code
-- Tets
-- Write readme with test process
 # Before you start
 - Once you extract the files
 - Please ensure that you have the following directories and files: